 - Who can participate in campus recruiting?

-All current Princeton undergraduate and graduate students can participate in the campus recruiting program.
+All currently enrolled Princeton undergraduate and graduate students can participate in the campus recruiting program.
 Before participating, please read our Community Standards for Recruiting for policies and procedures.
-Please note that in order to be considered for an on-campus interview, you have to apply to its respective position through Handshake and be selected by the employer.
+Please note that in order to be considered for an interview, you have to apply to its respective position through Handshake and be selected by the employer.